-The 2018 Delaware River and Bay Water Quality Assessment (2018 Assessment) reports the extent to which waters of the Delaware River and Bay are attaining designated uses in accordance with Delaware River Basin Commission's Water Quality Regulations (18 CFR 410, DRBC WQR) for the period October 1, 2012 through September 30, 2017.
+The 2020 Delaware River and Bay Water Quality Assessment (2020 Assessment) reports the extent to which waters of the Delaware River and Bay are attaining designated uses in accordance with Delaware River Basin Commission's Water Quality Regulations (18 CFR 410, DRBC WQR) for the period October 1, 2014 through September 30, 2019.
 The designated water uses to be protected within the Delaware Basin are as follows:

-- 1) Agricultural, industrial, and public water supplies after reasonable treatment, except where natural salinity precludes such uses; - 2) Wildlife, fish and other aquatic life; - 3) Recreation; - 4) Navigation; - 5) Controlled and regulated waste assimilation to the extent that such use is compatible with other uses; and - 6) Such other uses as may be provided by the Commission's Comprehensive Plan (2001).
+- 1. Agricultural, industrial, and public water supplies after reasonable treatment, except where natural salinity precludes such uses; - 2.
+Wildlife, fish and other aquatic life; - 3.
+Recreation; - 4.
+Navigation; - 5.
+Controlled and regulated waste assimilation to the extent that such use is compatible with other uses; and - 6.
+Such other uses as may be provided by the Commission's Comprehensive Plan (2001).

 The assessment involves comparison of several key water quality parameters with applicable DRBC water quality criteria.
 DRBC regulations designate public water supply, agricultural, and industrial uses for the Delaware River.
 Since the public water supply use is assessed and protective of the other uses, agricultural and industrial uses are not assessed separately for this report.
-For each designated use in each assessment unit, a number of water quality parameters, relevant to the use, are compared to the existing, applicable water quality criteria.
+For each designated use in each assessment unit, several water quality parameters, relevant to the use, are compared to the existing, applicable water quality criteria.